This guide shows Premium Plan customers how to migrate to the new pricing plan on Google Maps Platform.

 It is critical that you access your Premium Plan project, so that you can enable billing and avoid service interruptions through the renewal.
 Even if you only use your Client ID, you will need access to your project in order to enable billing.
 If you lost access to your project, please ask your team members so that they can give you access to your Premium Plan project.
 If you still can't recover access to your project, please contact support.
 If you lost access to your Premium Plan billing account it’s not a problem, just switch to a new billing account.
 Once your Premium Plan contract has ended, you will be able to associate your project to a new billing account.

 You should keep using the Support Portal Premium Plan usage reports to view your usage broken down by channels.
 Channels can now be used with an API key (previously it was available only when used with a Client ID).
-Once you have enabled billing on your project, you will able to access your channel data by exporting your billing activity to BigQuery.
+Once you have enabled billing on your project, you will also be able to access your channel data by exporting your billing activity to BigQuery.

 We will continue to support channel for Client ID requests and they will be accessible from billing export in the console.
 We support 1000 channels in the console.